lhk/rl_gym/README.md

 For example, the ddqn implementation should be one block of code, without external dependencies.
 But most pieces of the code are very similar.
 And it would be nice to have a more modular setup, to try dqn with a different targets (TD-lambda etc).
+So far, I have merged all the different dqn versions into one package called dqn.
+But I'm undecided if it will stay like this.

 Next to the refactoring, I've started to look at homebrew environments for reinforcement learning.
 Such as a car which should navigate to an obstacle.
 The motivation is to learn about complexity of tasks.